TamerinTECH/claude-code-images-mcp/README.md

 This runs the server with auto-reload on file changes.

-### Testing the Agent
+### Testing the MCP Server

-You can test the agent directly using stdio:
+You can test the MCP server directly using stdio:

 ```bash
 node src/index.js